SPARC-FAIR-Codeathon/2025-team-D/tutorials/tutorial-4.md

 # Tutorial 4: Creating plugins using generative AI from the Cloud-based development environment

 ## Summary

-Brief description of what this tutorial covers and its purpose.
-For example:
-This tutorial guides you through creating and testing plugins using the SPARC `sparc-plugins` cloud-based development environment.
+This tutorial guides you through creating plugins using generative AI from the Cloud-based developmentg environment.

 ---